Orm Eriksson: The Tax Revolt

 The war between Denmark-Norway and Sweden ended in March 1520 when, as one of the conditions of the settlement, the Swedes accepted Christian II as the King of Sweden.
 But the settlement came with a price.
 Rogaland, like the other areas of Norway, had been obliged to supply extra taxes and men to support the war.
-In 1518 he demanded an additional tax of two marks but he got a riot in Rogaland so, in 1519, a penalty tax of two marks was tacked to the incomes in Rogaland.
-In 1521 another 10% tax was added.
+In 1518 the king levied an additional tax of two marks but in 1519, a punitive tax of two marks was assessed in Rogaland for the rebellion against the two-mark tax.
+In 1521 another 10% wealth tax was added.